Gerlando Sciascia: Friction between criminal partners

 In the 1990s, relations between Massino and Sciascia had started to sour.
 Scascia was becoming more independent of Massino and more aligned with Vito Rizzuto.
 Growing richer and stronger, Rizzuto became less willing to defer all decisions to the Bonannos.

 On April 30, 1992, Sciascia's top lieutenant in Canada, Joseph LoPresti, was found shot to death in a Montreal lot.
 LoPresti, a Bonanno made man, was murdered without any prior notification or approval from the New York Bonanno leadership.
 Sciascia defended the killing to Salvatore Vitale as justified because LoPresti had become addicted to drugs.

 On a later occasion, when Rizzuto refused to send a hit team to New York to kill Bonanno target Robert Perino, Sciascia infuriated Massino by again supporting Rizzuto.
 When Bonanno capo Anthony Graziano, a Massino loyalist, appeared high on drugs in a meeting, Sciascia started telling other Bonanno family members that Graziano was a substance abuser.
 When new family boss Joseph Massino heard about Sciascia's complaints, he felt Sciascia was attacking him also.
 Feeling that Sciascia was challenging his authority, Massino, in a jealous rage, decided to have him killed.

 Murder

 In early 1999, at a wedding anniversary party, Massino gave the following message to Salvatore Vitale: "George has got to go".
 The plan was for fellow capo Patrick DeFilippo to invite Sciascia to a meeting to resolve an ongoing disagreement with Graziano over a marijuana racket.
 Massino wanted the Sciascia murder to look like a drug deal gone wrong to avoid friction with the Rizzutos.

 On March 18, 1999, Sciascia received a note at his jewelry store telling him to meet DeFilippo at a location in Manhattan.
-There, DeFilippo told Sciascia that they were driving to a different location and the two men were picked up by mobster John Spirito.
+There, DeFilippo told Sciascia that they were driving to a different location in Lakeville, New York and the two men were picked up by mobster John Spirito.
 As Spirito drove the vehicle, DeFilippo shot Sciascia to death with seven bullets.
-The gunmen then drove to a deserted Bronx street, where they dumped Sciascia's body.
+The gunmen then drove to Mott Avenue, where they dumped Sciascia's body.
 A passerby saw the dumping and immediately called the police.